Shreveport Water Quality at a Glance

 Shreveport – Louisiana – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

 Shreveport sources its drinking water primarily from Cross Lake, a 8,775-acre reservoir located within the city limits that serves both as the municipal water supply and recreational asset.
 During dry periods, Cross Lake is supplemented with water pumped from Twelve Mile Bayou.
 The water undergoes comprehensive treatment at the T.L.
 Amiss Water Purification and Pumping Station, which utilizes advanced ozone treatment technology alongside traditional filtration and disinfection processes.
-However, Shreveport’s water system has faced significant challenges in recent years, receiving failing grades from the Louisiana Department of Health due to infrastructure deficiencies, customer service issues, and water quality concerns including elevated manganese levels that caused widespread water discoloration throughout 2024.
+However, Shreveport’s water system has faced significant challenges in recent years, receiving a D grade (revised from F) from the Louisiana Department of Health for 2024 due to infrastructure deficiencies, customer service issues, and water quality concerns including elevated manganese levels that caused widespread water discoloration throughout 2024.

 Shreveport Water Quality: Current Status (2024-2025)